0x07dc/global_snack_bar/README.md

 # global_snack_bar

-Provides class for global snack bar
+Provides class for global snack bar.
+Just wrap your content in GlobalMsgWrapper.
+Make sure that your content is a child of a Scaffold.

 ## How to use